Bank Runs With and Without Bank Failure: Determinants of Bank Runs

 \subsection{Predictability of Runs With and Without Failure}

 \Cref{tab:AUC} studies how well the three sets of variables can classify bank runs and other bank distress episodes based on the AUC metric.
 Panel A focuses on the predictability of bank runs.
-Panel A, column 1 shows that bank runs are only moderately predictable based on bank fundamentals, with an AUC of 0.67.
+Panel A, column 1 shows that bank runs are only moderately predictable based on bank fundamentals, with an AUC of 0.69.

 \Cref{tab:AUC} column 2 includes year fixed effects in the predictive regression.
 This specification asks what is the highest AUC that can be obtained from annual time series variation.
-Including year fixed effects substantially increases the AUC for predicting runs to over 0.82.
+Including year fixed effects substantially increases the AUC for predicting runs to 0.82.
 Thus, time series variation is an important source of variation in runs.
 This is consistent with runs clustering in particular ``panic'' years.

 In columns 3-5, we attempt to ``interpret'' the year fixed effects by including the proxies of economic conditions.
 Adding information on local conditions substantially increases the AUC for bank runs, moving the AUC closer to the specification with year fixed effects.
-The AUC of 0.76 in column 5 indicates that runs are reasonably, though not extremely, predictable based on bank-level and aggregate information.
+The AUC of 0.80 in column 5 indicates that runs are substantially, though not extremely strongly, predictable based on bank-level and aggregate information.

 We next compare the predictability of bank runs with and without failure (\Cref{tab:AUC} panels B and C).
 We also compare the predictability of runs to the predictability of bank failures (panel D).
 Column 1 in \Cref{tab:AUC} reveals that bank fundamentals are much more strongly related to bank runs \textit{with} failure compared to bank runs without failure.
-Runs without failure are essentially unpredictable based on bank fundamentals, with an AUC of only 58\%.
-In contrast, bank failures are tightly linked to bank fundamentals.
+Runs without failure are weakly predictable based on bank fundamentals, with an AUC of only 0.62.
+In contrast, bank failures are tightly linked to bank fundamentals with an AUC of 0.87 (panel D).